Tejasgarg/pslab-hardware/README.md

 [![Gitter](https://badges.gitter.im/fossasia/pslab.svg)](https://gitter.im/fossasia/pslab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/pslabio.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)](https://twitter.com/pslabio)

-This branch is dedicated to prototyping PSLab-mini board and push out a working board that has functionalities of oscillscope, multimeter and if time allows it, a logic analyser.
+This branch is dedicated to prototyping the PSLab-Mini board and push out a working board that has functionalities of oscilloscope, multimeter and if time allows it, a logic analyser.

 ## PCB Layout
 * I made a new PCB layout by first updating and removing components from the PSLab Schematic.